jmix-projects/sample-ui-hub/README.md

 Service applications are registered in Hub using its `integration.appNames` and `integration.appUrls` properties.

-The Hub application in `onAfterShow()` method of [MainScreen](hub/src/main/java/com/company/hub/screen/main/MainScreen.java) builds main menu by retrieveing it from all registered service applications.
+The Hub application in `onAfterShow()` method of [MainScreen](hub/src/main/java/com/company/hub/screen/main/MainScreen.java) builds main menu by retrieving it from all registered service applications.
 [MenuRetriever](hub/src/main/java/com/company/hub/integration/MenuRetriever.java) bean requests the service application's `/integration/menu` endpoint, providing the authentication token which was stored in a session attribute by [AuthenticationSuccessListener](hub/src/main/java/com/company/hub/integration/AuthenticationSuccessListener.java) when the user logged in to the Hub application.

+The `integration` add-on also provides the `/integration/logout` REST endpoint for logging out from a service application by a signal from the Hub, see [LogoutController](integration/integration/src/main/java/com/company/integration/logout/LogoutController.java).

+[OAuth2LoginSecurityConfiguration](integration/integration/src/main/java/com/company/integration/oidc/OAuth2LoginSecurityConfiguration.java) configures session management for OIDC-based authentication.
+It will be included in the next version of the OIDC add-on and will not be needed in this project.